mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 Soybean oil is used primarily as a food-grade product.
 It is not usually found in grocery stores as 100% soybean oil, but it will be present in oil branded as 'cooking oil' - where it is blended with other edible oils like corn oil and canola (also known as rapeseed) oil.
 Composition of cooking oil can vary from one purchase to the next as producers of cooking oil can blend the edible oil components based on relative prices.

-Soybean oil also can be futher processed into partially hydrogenated soybean oil.
-This is accomplished by literally adding hydrogen to the vegatable oil.
+Soybean oil also can be further processed into partially hydrogenated soybean oil.
+This is accomplished by literally adding hydrogen to the vegetable oil.
 The resulting product is widely used in processed food such as baked goods, crackers, frozen foods; it is used in a lot of processed foods generally speaking.
 It is a perfect ingredient in processed foods because it is solid at room temperature, and essentially never goes bad.
-If natural vegatable oils were used in processed foods the oil would go rancid in a short period of time.
+If natural vegetable oils were used in processed foods the oil would go rancid in a short period of time.

-Use of partially hydrogenated vegatable oils will decrease in coming years.
-Partially hydrogenated vegatable oils are examples of what is commonly referred to as *trans fat* in nutritional articles (and on the back of nutrition labels).
+Use of partially hydrogenated vegetable oils will decrease in coming years.
+Partially hydrogenated vegetable oils are examples of what is commonly referred to as *trans fat* in nutritional articles (and on the back of nutrition labels).
 Trans fat has been shown to [increase LDL cholesteral and heart disease](http://www.fda.gov/ForConsumers/ConsumerUpdates/ucm372915.htm) [@dri2002Nap].
 The FDA announced a ban on most added trans fats in processed foods; the ban is set to take effect by 2018.

 ![Partially Hydrogenated Soybean Oil](images/hydrogenated_oil.jpg)